Decompression tables: Norwegian decompression tables

 The Norwegian surface oriented diving tables were first published in 1980 in NUI report 30-80, and have remained much the same in later releases.
 They were released as a separate publication in 1986, as revisions in 1991 and 2004, with corrections in the May 2008 revision, and as the 4th edition in 2016.
 The air tables for in-water staged decompression were based on the Royal Navy Table 11, modified by requiring slower ascent and using a different procedure for repetitive dives.
 Profiles requiring more than 35 minutes decompression were provided, but considered excessive exposure, to be avoided where reasonably practicable.

-The tables for surface decompress with oxygen are based on a modified version of the US Navy SUR-D O2 tables from 1951 and operational experience by Norwegian diving contractors.
+The tables for surface decompression with oxygen are based on a modified version of the US Navy SUR-D O2 tables from 1951 and operational experience by Norwegian diving contractors.
 They are more conservative and have been found in practice to be safer than the originals.
 Oxygen is breathed in the chamber at pressures of 15 msw and 12 msw.

 Norwegian standard air tables provide corrections for altitude dives up to 2000 m above sea level, using adjusted maximum depth and decompression stop depths with the standard decompression tables.

 The Norwegian tables recognise "exceptional dives" as dives with a risk of DCS of over 6% or requiring more than 90 minutes of oxygen decompression in a chamber.
 It is recommended to not plan dives in this range, and repetitive dives following an exceptional dive are not permitted.

 The use of nitrox is uncommon but acceptable for Norwegian commercial diving, and may be used with in-water or surface decompression.
 Maximum recommended oxygen partial pressure is 1.5 bar.
 A set of tables of equivalent air depth for some commonly used nitrox mixtures (32%, 36% and 40%) is provided, and these depths are used with the standard air tables.

 A set of suggestions for increasing conservatism when circumstances suggest a greater than nominal risk of decompression sickness for a planned dive are provided.